Code-Institute-Submissions/ABRSM_piano_studio/README.md

 ## Unfixed bugs
 To my knowledge, everything works as it should.
-The next and previous buttons, small screen width nav bar, and logo do not move so smoothly in dev tools as you make the screen width lower and lower - I had to do this through lots of media queries - it's not pretty but it works, but it will nag at me until I can do those kinds of things properly.
-In any case, I intend to maintain the site in the future after it has been assessed.
+The next and previous buttons, small screen width nav bar, and logo do not move so smoothly in dev tools as you make the screen width lower and lower - I had to do this through lots of media queries - In any case, I intend to maintain the site in the future after it has been assessed with any new skills I gain.

 # Deployment